 The death of Ranuccio Tomassoni In May 1606 followed a disputed game of tennis.

-Tomassoni was a will known pimp to the prostitutes Anna Bianchini and Fillide Melandroni who had both modeled for the artist.
+Tomassoni was a well known pimp to the prostitutes Anna Bianchini and Fillide Melandroni who had both modelled for the artist.
 It is possible that the disputed tennis match was just the flash point of a simmering rivalry between the two men.
-Certainly Caravaggio was leading an aggressive, sexually active life to the full.
+Certainly, Caravaggio was leading an aggressive, sexually active life to the full.
 His closeness to the prostitutes, owned by Tomassoni, and his predatory pursuit of the pimp's wife, resulted in a jealous tension that ended in Tomassoni's death at the blade of the artist's sword.

 He was charged with murder!